toaderflorin/florintoader/_posts/2017-02-18-curing-hiv.markdown

 "
 image: "/images/hiv1.jpg"
 ---
-It’s always a joy to have a conversation with people who think that AIDS was created by the CIA, and the reason we don’t have a cure is because it’s all a big government conspiracy — you can make fun of them and feel extra smart.
+It’s always entertaining to have conversations people who think that AIDS was created by the CIA and the reason we don’t have a cure is because it’s all a big government conspiracy — you can make fun of them and feel extra smart.
 But seriously, why is AIDS so hard to cure?
 I thought I would write an article to explain the hurdles which prevent us from having a vaccine or a functional cure.

 ![image-title-here](/images/hiv1.jpg){:class="img-responsive"}